dasuchin/grunt-ssh-deploy/README.md

 });
 ```

+This plugin will connect to your remote host, add a directory to releases/ in your `remote_path`, and create a symlink to the latest release.

+The symlink by default is `current`, you can change this by setting `current_symlink`.

+### Usage
+By setting an environment, you can deploy each specific one with `grunt deploy:environment`.

 ### Options

 #### options.host
 Type: `String`

-Remote host to connect to
+Remote host to connect to.

 #### options.username
 Type: `String`

-The username to connect as on the remote server
+The username to connect as on the remote server.

 #### options.password
 Type: `String`

-Password for the username on the remote server
+Password for the username on the remote server.

 #### options.port
 Type: `String`
 Default value: `'22'`

-Port to connect to on the remote server
+Port to connect to on the remote server.

 #### options.deploy_path
 Type: `String`

-Full path on the remote server where files will be deployed
+Full path on the remote server where files will be deployed.
+No trailing slash needed.

 #### options.local_path
 Type: `String`

-Path on your local for the files you want to be deployed to the remote server
+Path on your local for the files you want to be deployed to the remote server.
+No trailing slash needed.

 #### options.current_symlink
 Type: `String`
 Default value: `'current'`

-Password for the username on the remote server
+Password for the username on the remote server.

 ### Usage Examples